 By Dan Parry

-In Argentina, a land famous for its superstitious inhabitants, a one form of jinxing an opponent comes in the form of the word ‘quiricocho’.
+In Argentina, a land famous for its superstitious inhabitants, one way of jinxing an opponent comes in the form of the word ‘quiricocho’.
 The expression is said a number of times whenever the other team finds itself in an advantageous position, typically penalties or free-kicks.
-It must be spoken at the exact right moment and if you are lucky, the result will be a complete implosion and the averting of danger for your side.
+It must be spoken at the exact right moment and if you are lucky, the result will be a complete implosion and the averting of danger.